-THE HAPPINESS FUND New dates out shortly The Happiness Fund is available to enable and support projects which improve mental health and wellbeing, inclusion, learning and skills development in local communities.
+THE HADDINECC Nous detectors The Hannings Fund is enable to enable and compart ancients which improve most at health and THE HAPPINESS FUND New dates out shortly The Happiness Fund is available to enable and support projects which improve mental health and wellbeing, inclusion, learning and skills development in local communities.
 They are specifically looking for grassroots organisations that are set up for and by the local community.
-The main outcomes of the Fund are: - Mental health - Wellbeing &amp; happiness - Inclusion - Learning and skills development The fund is intended to support the setting up of new groups and activities, but to be successful, applicants will need to indicate how the activity/group can become self-sustainable or able to attract funding from other sources for the longer term.
+The main outcomes of the Fund are: - Mental health - Wellbeing & happiness - Inclusion - Learning and skills development The fund is intended to support the setting up of new groups and activities, but to be successful, applicants will need to indicate how the activity/group can become self-sustainable or able to attract funding from other sources for the longer term.
 There are three stages to the applications process: stage one is a qualifying round, stage two a full application and stage three an interview.
-THE HARGREAVES FOUNDATION n/a Applications are open for organisations seeking funding to support those under the age of 18, and living with a mental health problem, physical disability or growing up in poverty through the mediums of sport and education.
+THE HARGREAVES n/a Applications are open for organisations seeking funding to support those under the age of 18, and FOUNDATION II/a living with a mental health problem, physical disability or growing up in poverty through the mediums of sport and education.
 THE HEALTH LOTTERY FOUNDATION Will open later this year Fund projects in England, Scotland and Wales that unite people to improve health, wellbeing and happiness.
 It will open later in 2025 for applications, from small community projects through to national charities.
 It will focus on 6 key themes: chronic disease, disability inequity, healthcare IT, health disparity, preventative care, and young people.
 The Lottery has raised over £133m since 2011, funding more than 3,500 projects.
 Ethics Note; funded by gambling.
-THE HENRY MOORE FOUNDATION Henry Moore Grants continue Moore's legacy by supporting sculpture across historical, modern and contemporary registers and seeking to fund research that expands the appreciation of sculpture.
+THE HENRY MOORE Henry Moore Grants continue Moore's legacy by supporting sculpture across historical, modern and FOUNDATION contemporary registers and seeking to fund research that expands the appreciation of sculpture.
 The Foundation supports the growth and development of sculpture through its Grants programme.
 Organisations and individuals involved in the field of sculpture can apply.
 They fund in the following categories: New Projects, Collections, Research and Development, Fellowships, Conferences.
-Applications are considered four times per year, and may be submitted between the following dates: 9am on 1 February - 11pm on 1 March 9am on 1 May - 11pm on 1 September 9am on 1 November - 11pm on 1 December
+Applications are considered four times per year, and may be submitted between the following dates: 9am on 1 February - 11pm on 1 March 9am on 1 May - 11pm on 1 June 9am on 1 August - 11pm on 1 September 9am on 1 November - 11pm on 1 December